TheAxes/AxeSelfbot/readme.md

 ## How To Use?

-1. Put Your Discord Token In `env`
+1. Put Your Discord Token In `env` With Key 'token' And Value As Your `discord token`
 2. Modify `config.json` According To Your Need
 3. Run It
 4. It Will Ask For You A `Prefix`